OHSU Health IDS Quality Metric Navigator

 Improve education and engagement among clinical staff on the importance of timely HbA1c screenings and up-to-date diabetes management.

-• Consider clinic quality improvement projects aimed at lowering the rate of patients with poor control of diabetes.
+- Consider clinic quality improvement projects aimed at reducing the rate of patients with poor diabetes control and addressing disparities in diabetes care.